gvwilson/fiction/santas/index.md

 His shoulders slumped.
 Better to be a prisoner than a meal.
-"All right, I give up," he said, or would have if a loud *boom!* hadn't shaken the zeppelin hard enough to knock Finner right off his feet.
+"All right, I give up," he said, or would have if a loud *boom!* hadn't shaken the airship hard enough to knock Finner right off his feet.
-The whole room—in fact, the whole zeppelin—tilted to one side.
+The whole room—in fact, the whole airship—tilted to one side.

 As Finner fell forward
 his left hand hit one of the dials.